 Leading Operational reviews

-Operational reviews can have a lot of moving parts, data must be reviewed, actions recorded, and the group needs to stay on track.
-Because of this, it can be beneficial to delegate some roles to members of the meeting.
+Operational reviews can have many moving parts, data must be reviewed, actions recorded, and the group needs to stay on track.
+Because of this, it can be beneficial to delegate some roles to meeting members.

 Roles and Responsibilities

-By allowing members of the meeting to rotate roles and responsibilities, they can become more familiar with the meeting and be more likely to stay on task.
+By allowing meeting members to rotate roles and responsibilities, they can become more familiar with the meeting and be more likely to stay on task.

 Lead

-Although there are several roles that can be delegated out, it is the responsibility of the lead of the operational review to ensure each person has the tools they need for their jobs.
-This includes scheduling the meeting invites, providing feedback and assistance when it comes to putting together KPIs that are consistent.
+Although there are several roles that can be delegated, it is the responsibility of the lead of the operational review to ensure each person has the tools they need for their jobs.
+This includes scheduling the meeting invites and providing feedback and assistance when it comes to putting together KPIs that are consistent.

 Data Collector / KPI results

-With many KPIs, people will be responsible to update KPIs.
-It should not be one person’s responsibility to update 15+ KPIs, this should be spread throughout the group.
+With many KPIs, people will be responsible for updating KPIs.
+One person should not be responsible for updating 15+ KPIs; this should be spread throughout the group.

 The Lead should provide a template for everyone to follow in tracking their KPI.

-Consistent KPI displays will make reviewing the metrics quick, and you can identify what is on track, and what might need some help.
+Consistent KPI displays will make reviewing the metrics quickly, and you can identify what is on track and what might need some help.

 On the road to digital transformation?
 Get our Free Digital Transformation Roadmap, a step-by-step guide to achieving data-driven excellence in manufacturing.